On the Application of Reliability Theory to Cellular Network Mobility Performance Analysis: Network Model

 At the start of the simulation, $N_\textrm{UE}=420$\,UEs are dropped randomly in the aforementioned network deployment scenario.
 The multi-panel UE (MPUE) architecture assumes an \textit{edge} design for the UEs with three directional panels mounted on the top, left, and right edges of the UEs \cite{SubhyalMPUEpaper}.
+A schematic diagram for the MPUE is shown in Fig.\,\ref{fig:Fig1}.
 The UEs follow a 2D uniform distribution over the network, moving at constant velocities along straight lines into random directions \cite[Table 7.8-5]{38901}.
-Following 3GPP, the signal measurement scheme that we consider in this study is MPUE-A3, where it is assumed that the UE can measure the reference signal received power (RSRP) values from the serving cell $c_0$ and neighboring cells by simultaneously activating all of its three panels \cite{SubhyalMPUEpaper}.
-The simulation run-time time is $T_\textrm{sim}$ = \SI{30}{s}.
+Following \textit{3GPP}, the signal measurement scheme that we consider in this study is MPUE-A3, where it is assumed that the UE can measure the reference signal received power (RSRP) values from the serving cell $c_0$ and neighboring cells by simultaneously activating all of its three panels \cite{SubhyalMPUEpaper}.
+The simulation run-time is $T_\textrm{sim}$ = \SI{30}{s}.

-The handover model considered in this letter is conditional handover (CHO), introduced in \textit{3GPP Release 16} \cite{CHOTechRep} to model handovers from the serving cell $c_0$ to the target cell $c^{\prime}$.
+The handover model considered in this letter is conditional handover (CHO), introduced in \textit{3GPP Release 16} \cite{CHOTechRep}.
 In CHO the handover is prepared early, when the UE-serving cell link is sufficiently strong, but the actual handover execution happens later when the UE-target cell link is sufficient \cite[Sec.\,II.B]{Subhyalhandblockagepaper}.
 Within the network, each UE is assumed to be capable of measuring the raw RSRP values $P_{c,b}^\textrm{RSRP}(n)$ at a discrete time instant $n$ from each Tx beam $b \in B$ of cell $c \in C$, using the synchronization signal block (SSB) bursts that are periodically transmitted by the BS.
 At the UE side, layer 1 (L1) and L3 filtering are then sequentially applied to the raw RSRPs to counter the effects of fast fading and measurement errors.
 The L3 measurements are an indicator of the average downlink signal strength for a link between a UE and cell~$c$.
 They are used in the conditional handover for both handover preparation and execution.
 A more detailed explanation of the L1 and L3 filtering procedures can be found in \cite[Sec.\,II.A]{SubhyalMPUEpaper}.

 The beam management procedure considered in this letter is based on \cite{38802}, whereby within each of the twenty-one serving cells, a mobile UE may switch to a different serving beam $b_0$ based on L2 measurements.
 In the event of a beam failure detection (BFD) due to the radio link quality metric (RLQ) falling below a certain signal-to-noise-plus-interference ratio (SINR) ratio $\gamma_\textrm{out}$ = \SI{-8}{dB}, the UE initiates a beam failure recovery (BFR) process where it tries to recover to a stronger beam of the same serving cell \cite[Sec.\,II.B]{SubhyalMPUEpaper}.
 If the BFR process is also unsuccessful, the UE declares a radio link failure (RLF) and tries to re-establish the connection to the same serving cell or a different neighboring cell using random access.